 While the term "shortening" can refer to any type of fat used to add a soft, cake-like or flaky texture to baked goods, it most commonly refers to vegetable shortening.
 Vegetable shortening is made from vegetable oils, which are processed to produce a fat that remains solid at room temperature.
-Unlike other solid fats, vegetable shortening has a long shelf life, but it eventually goes bad.
+It's also notable for a very long shelf life, though it will eventually spoil.

 Vegetable shortening is made from plant oils, which are liquids.
 When these oils are hydrogenated, they go through a chemical process that changes their polyunsaturated fatty acids to saturated fatty acids, according to the King Arthur Flour website.
 Hydrogenation changes the consistency of the vegetable oils to that of a solid, with a texture similar to lard or butter, while increasing their shelf life.
 Unlike butter or margarine, you can leave vegetable shortening at room temperature without worrying about spoilage.
 While you can also leave out hydrogenated lard, vegetable shortening has about twice the shelf-life of the animal fat.
 Like any vegetable oil, though, it will turn rancid eventually.